 How to use keywords in blog posts

 I recommend you write a plan for how you will use your keywords before you start.
-I cover this in depth in Build Blog Freedom, but, basically, I recommend you plan your sub-headings and which section you will use each keyword before you start.
+I cover this in depth in SEO Fast Track, but, basically, I recommend you plan your sub-headings and which section you will use each keyword before you start.

 This will ensure your article is detailed and thorough and answers all questions – the additional keywords you found earlier will give you lots of ideas of what people want to know.